KCPM (TV): MyNetworkTV

 On January 24, 2006, the UPN and WB networks announced they would merge.
 The newly combined network would be called The CW, the letters representing the first initial of its corporate parents CBS (the parent company of UPN) and the Warner Bros. unit of Time Warner.
 The merger would take effect on-the-air on September 18, 2006.
 In response to the merger, News Corporation (the owner of Fox) launched another network called MyNetworkTV on September 5, 2006.

 KCPM rejected The CW and affiliated with MyNetworkTV.
-In September 2005, KCPM replaced the UPN logo in its logo with the logo of Central Plains Media.
-The new KCPM MyNetworkTV logo was introduced in August 2006, and KCPM dropped UPN entirely on September 4, 2006.
+In September 2005, KCPM replaced the UPN logo with the logo of Central Plains Media.
+The new KCPM MyNetworkTV logo was introduced in August 2006, and KCPM dropped UPN entirely on the day MyNetworkTV launched.
 WDAY-TV launched a digital subchannel to carry The CW (later also carried on WDAZ-TV), which replaced cable-only station WBFG on September 18, 2006.

 Scrutiny and license deletion

 The station filed a notice to the FCC to cease terrestrial operations on February 15, 2008, and filed notice on May 22, 2008, to suspend operations.
 According to FCC records, the station's owners suspended operations on financial grounds, due to the economy.
-According to reports from viewers, KCPM remained available on cable, although not available over the air.
+According to reports from viewers, KCPM remained available on cable, although not over the air.
 By November 2008, the station resumed over-the-air broadcasting after the FCC rejected the notice to cease terrestrial operations.
 On June 12, 2009, the station turned off its analog signal because of financial hardship.
-On May 10, 2010, the station filed a new application to operate at 11.1 kW. and resumed broadcasting over-the-air in June 2010.
+On May 10, 2010, the station filed a new application to operate at 11.1 kW and resumed broadcasting over-the-air in June 2010.

 On December 15, 2014, KCPM lost access to its licensed transmitter site; it also had inadvertently failed to file a timely application for renewal of its license that same year.
 While the station claimed to have resumed operations from January 27 to February 3, 2018, the FCC later found it had done so with a "temporary transmitter" that it had not authorized.

 On February 11, 2018, it was announced that KCPM would be sold to Gray Television.
 The purchase price was not disclosed.
-This would have made KCPM a sister station to NBC affiliate KVLY-TV (channel 11) and low-powered CBS affiliate KXJB-LD (channel 30).
+This would have made KCPM a sister station to NBC affiliate KVLY-TV (channel 11) and low-power CBS affiliate KXJB-LD (channel 30).
 Gray pledged to rebuild and upgrade KCPM's transmitter to provide full-market coverage and reserved the call letters KXQK for use upon taking control.